CodingGarden/faqs/README.md

 The first rule of being a mod, is you do not ask to be a mod.

 All of my mods are long time viewers of the stream, have gained my trust over time and positively contribute to the streams / chat.

+## Why are you standing?

+* It keeps my energy / enthusiasm up.
+* I can point at the screen weather man style.
+* Right now, I sit while working from home.
+Standing during my streams is a nice change of pace.

 # History of Coding Garden